 This understanding brings me to the second reason why I want to talk about stillbirth:

-I wish the loss I went through will have a meaning.
+I hope the loss I went through will have a meaning.

 Why did I have to lose a baby?

-I realise now, as I write this, just how much I need to give this experience a meaning.
+As I write this, I realize how much I need to give this experience meaning.
+And the meaning, for me, is to help others.

 This is why I’m talking about stillbirth.